rpday/chinook/docs/source/tutorial.rst

+.. _tutorial:

 .. toctree::
    :maxdepth: 2

 Tutorial
 ********

-The following tutorial is also available as an interactive *jupyter* notebook, available for download with the git repo_.
+The following tutorial is also available as an interactive *jupyter* notebook, available for download with the git repo_, in the examples folder.
+Alternatively, it can be :download:`downloaded here <downloads/introduction_to_chinook.ipynb>`.

 .. _repo: https://github.com/rpday/chinook

+Before beginning, it is also worth noting that in the interest of maintaining an organized workspace, it can be beneficial to define a separate input script independent of the working experimental script.
+Examples of an :download:`input file <downloads/input_square.py>` and :download:`experiment script <downloads/tutorial_square.py>` are available for this exercise.

 In this tutorial, we work through a calculation of simulated ARPES spectra from scratch.
 While several input format are accepted in chinook, here we use a Slater-Koster model for a cubic lattice.